sshepherd637/ClayNN/MineralData/README.md

 Halloysite can simply be treated as a larger scale version of kaolinite.

 As such, I'm not including any additional files on this mineral for the time being.

+Finally, the file `SuperCell.ipynb` is a quick run-through of how a supercell can be made from an `.xyz` file using pythons `ase` module.
+In the version uploaded I am using the mineral nacrite.